Cray-HPE/docs-csm/310-CABINETS.md

   starting_id: 3000
 ```

-In the above example file, there are 2 Hill cabinets that will be automatically numbereed as 9000 and 9001.
-The Mountain cabainets appear in 3 groupings of four ids.
+In the above example file, there are 2 Hill cabinets that will be automatically numbered as 9000 and 9001.
+The Mountain cabinets appear in 3 groupings of four ids.
 The River cabinets are non-contiguous in 4 separated ids.

 A system will Hill cabinets can have 1 to 4 cabinet ids.
 There is no limit on the number of Mountain or River cabinets.

-When the above `cabinets.yaml` file is used, the fields for each type will take precedence over any commandline argument to "csi config init" for starting-mountain-cabinet, starting-river-cabinet, starting-hill-cabinet, mountain-cabinets, river-cabinets, or hill-cabinets.
+When the above `cabinets.yaml` file is used, the fields for each type will take precedence over any command line argument to "csi config init" for starting-mountain-cabinet, starting-river-cabinet, starting-hill-cabinet, mountain-cabinets, river-cabinets, or hill-cabinets.
 If these command line arguments provide information which is not in the cabinets.yaml file, then the information will be merged from them with the information provided in cabinets.yaml.